2Yr·

 Calculation of the costs for maintenance and modernization

-The simple, but in practice probably significantly underestimated calculation of provisions for maintenance, would be in this case 1 euro / sqm / month * 115 sqm = 115 euros / month.
-Since I do not know the actual production costs per square meter, I estimate 2,000 euros / sqm.
+The simple, but in practice probably significantly underestimated calculation of the provisions for maintenance would in this case be 1 euro / square meter / month * 115 square meters = 115 euros / month.
+Since I do not know the actual production costs per square meter, I estimate 2,000 euros / square meter.
 According to Peters' formula, this results in maintenance costs of 2,000 euros * 1.5 / 80 / 12 * 115 = 359.38 euros per month.
-Based on Gerd Kommer's assumption, maintenance costs would range between 287.50 euros and 479.17 euros.
-Since the house was built in 2020 and is not detached, we orient ourselves to the lower end and calculate maintenance costs of 287.50 euros per month.
-Necessary modernizations are not expected in the next few years, which is why we only set aside 12.50 euros for this and thus round the amount up to 300 euros.
+Based on Gerd Kommer's assumption, the maintenance costs would be between 287.50 euros and 479.17 euros.
+As the house was built in 2020 and is not detached, we take the lower end and calculate maintenance costs of EUR 287.50 per month.
+We do not expect any necessary modernizations in the next few years, which is why we only set aside 12.50 euros for this and round the amount up to 300 euros.

 Monthly burden on the buyer and residual debt after 15 years